App-vNext/Polly/src/Polly.Core/README.md

 # Introduction

-The Polly V8 API exposes unified and non-allocating resilience API that is described in the sections bellow.
+The Polly V8 API exposes unified and non-allocating resilience API that is described in the sections below.

 ## Core API

-At the heart of Polly V8 is the `ResilienceStrategy` class that is responsible for execution of user code.
+At the heart of Polly V8 is the [ResilienceStrategy](ResilienceStrategy.cs) class that is responsible for execution of user code.
 It's one class that handles all Polly V7 scenarios:

 - `ISyncPolicy`
 - `IAsyncPolicy`